Allan70/CSC423-Special-Topics-Project/README.md

 The data has the following features

-There are 206,799 first names and 207,024 surnames in total.
-The data was divided into a training set (331,059), testing set (41,382), and validation set (41,382) respectively.

 | Feature | Number |
 | ---------| --------|
 | First Names | 206,799 |